gmatiass/gmatiass/README.md

 My first job was in the development and maintenance of an ERP based on Oracle PL/SQL and using agile scrum methodology.
 I also worked on integration projects with C#.

-Nowadays I work as a backend developer of e-commerces and I'm focused in improve my skills in Node.js with Typescript, MongoDB, Express, Inversify, Mongoose, JWT, DDD, TDD, Docker, Git, Git Flow and Pipelines CI/CD.
+Nowadays I work as a backend developer of e-commerces and I'm focused in improve my skills in Node.js with Typescript, MongoDB, Express, Inversify, Mongoose, JWT, DDD, TDD, Redis, Docker, Git, Git Flow and Pipelines CI/CD.
 I'm also learning some frontend tecnologies like React and Next.js.

 <b>Stack:</b> Node.js / JS / TS - HTML / CSS - Oracle PL/SQL.